Personality, culture and innovation

 Des têtes bien faites.
 Défense de l’esprit critique.
 Nicolas Gauvrit y Sylvain Delouvée.
 Prensa Universitaria de Francia (PUF), 2019.

-The use and misuse of personality tests
+The use of personality tests

 Personality matters and impacts